Sue Black MA(Hons) MBACP(Accred) FHEA. Cert. Supervision

 MA(Hons) in Psychology (1987)

 I have experience of providing face-to-face, telephone and online counselling.
 I have worked with adults, young people and children.
-My experience has included both short-term and long-term work, counselling private and corporate clients.
+My experience includes both short-term and long-term work, counselling private and corporate clients.

-I have worked with people struggling with issues of loss, trauma, abuse, relationship breakdown and the difficulties of being a carer.
+I work with people struggling with issues of loss, trauma, abuse, relationship breakdown and the difficulties of being a carer.
+I have a particular interest in working with ex-boarders.

-I also teach counselling at further education level, delivering training in the use of counselling skills, supervision and the diploma in counselling.
+I currently teach counselling at further education level, delivering training in the use of counselling skills, supervision and the diploma in counselling.
 I have run workshops on grief and loss; guilt; and anger management.
-I am the undergraduate Coordinator for counselling courses at the University of Aberdeen.
+I am the coordinator of the undergraduate counselling courses at the University of Aberdeen.

 Registered / Accredited